openziti/ngx_http_ziti_module/README.md

 You'll need to update the config file to match your build environment.

 This module assumes the existance of a named thread pool, `ziti`.
-To get this module to run, you'll need to add a `thread_pool` directive to your nginx.conf file, e.g.:
+To get this module to run, you'll need to add a `thread_pool` directive to your nginx.conf file, e.g.

 ```
 thread_pool ziti threads=32 max_queue=65536;
 ```

-If you are using this module, you must figure out how many threads are needed for your particular background operation(s).
+If you are using this module, adjust the thread count to the needs of your particular application (but the example above should work well).

 Synopsis
 ========